-IAS 26 requires the present value of the Fund's promised retirement benefits to be disclosed, and for this purpose the actuarial assumptions and methodology used should be based on IAS 19 rather than the assumptions and methodology used for funding purposes.
+IAS 26 requires the present value of the Fund's promised retirement benefits to be disclosed, and for this purpose the actuarial assumptions and methodology used should be based on IAS19 rather than the assumptions and methodology used for funding purposes.

-In order to meet this requirement, the Fund's actuary has carried out an additional assessment of the Fund as at 31 March 2011, using a valuation methodology that is consistent with IAS 19.
-Although all the financial assumptions used in this exercise have been updated to the reporting date, the principal difference of basis between this and the 2010 triennial "funding valuation" is that the discount rate under IAS19 is based on the gross redemption yield on the iBoxx Sterling Corporates AA over 15 years Index (compared to a scheme-specific "risk asset" based rate in the funding valuation).
-This resulted in a discount rate of 5.5% being used in the IAS19 assessment (compared to 6.1% in the funding valuation).
+In order to meet this requirement, the Fund's actuary has carried out an additional assessment of the Fund as at 31 March 2013, using a valuation methodology that is consistent with IAS19.
+Although all the financial assumptions used in this exercise have been updated to the reporting date, the principal difference of basis between this and the 2010 triennial "funding valuation" is that the discount rate under IAS19 is based on based on the 20 year gilt yield plus credit spread (compared to a scheme-specific "risk asset" based rate in the funding valuation).
+This resulted in a discount rate of 4.5% being used in the IAS19 assessment (compared to 6.1% in the funding valuation).